Monday, October 7, 2024

 The design and development activities should follow a System Engineering Life Cycle Process.
 A System Engineering Plan document shall be prepared which shall elaborate the design and development life cycle activities, responsibilities, and milestones.

-The main Contractor shall establish and implement a Configuration Management Process to have the Change control and maintain traceability of changes.
-Configuration Control Board is to be chaired by experts from respective domains with members from CEMILAC, DGAQA, and the design and production engineering of the main contractor.
+The main Contractor shall establish and implement a Configuration Management Process to have the Change control and maintenance of traceability of changes.
+Configuration Control Board to be chaired by experts from respective domain with members from CEMILAC, DGAQA, and design and production engineering of the main contractor.

 Development, Realization, and approval of all required test rigs/test equipment including TTGEs shall be carried out as per the regulations given in Subpart T, IMTAR 21.
 The test rigs are classified under 4 categories (T1 to T4).
-While T1 is used exclusively for developmental testing, Test rig type T2 is used both during development and series production phase, T3 is used only during production while T4 are test rig deliverable to the user services.
-While rig T1 is approved by CEMILAC, Rig T2 to T4 categories are approved by DGAQA based on the technical specifications approved by CEMILAC.
+While T1 is used exclusively for developmental testing, Test rig type T2 is used both during development and series production phase, T3 is used only during production while T4 test rigs are deliverable rigs to the user services for their use during repair and maintenance.
+Rig T1 is approved by CEMILAC, and Rig T2 to T4 categories are approved by DGAQA based on the technical specifications approved by CEMILAC.
 The test rig software, if any shall be evaluated and approved as per the regulations given in Subpart C6, IMTAR 21.

-Main Contractor shall ensure that the ground testing of the UAS is undertaken in such a manner that no feature or characteristics makes the UAS unsafe.
-TAA shall have right of access to any report, any inspection or to witness any test as necessary.
+The main Contractor shall ensure that the ground testing of the UAS is undertaken in such a manner that no feature or characteristics make the UAS unsafe.
+TAA shall have the right of access to any report, any inspection or to witness any test as necessary.

-Test plan/Test schedule document at LRU level, system level and at aircraft integration level to be prepared by the Main Contractor and approved by CEMILAC.
-Test schedule of systems/ system on systems, to capture both normal and failure mode of testing and presented with the pass-fail criteria.
+Test plan/Test schedule documents at the LRU level, system level, and aircraft integration level are to be prepared by the Main Contractor and approved by CEMILAC.
+Test schedule of systems/ system on systems, shall capture both normal and failure modes of testing and presented with the pass-fail criteria.

-Test reports to be prepared by the Main Contractor duly signed by DGAQA and submitted to CEMILAC.
-Along with all the test reports, a Certificate of Design (CoD) duly signed by the Chief of Design shall be provided to CEMILAC for issuing clearances for undertaking developmental flight trials of prototype UAS.
+Test reports are to be prepared by the Main Contractor duly signed by DGAQA and submitted to CEMILAC.
+A Certificate of Design (CoD) of the Air System duly signed by the Chief of Design accompanied by all test reports shall be provided to CEMILAC for issuing clearances for undertaking developmental flight trials of prototype UAS.

 All deviations arising during rig/ground/flight testing of UAS shall be listed as design limitations and to be mitigated with design improvements to the maximum extent possible.
 Any deviations resulting in unsafe operation of UAS shall not be accepted and must be mitigated through design improvements.